 total = prime ( n )where

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-PRIME_SERIAL is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+PRIME_SERIAL is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.